For detailed information, including research about a specific medical condition and customer results, tap on the condition below.

 Medicare pays for Hyperbaric Oxygen Therapy treatment if you have a covered condition.
 Refer to our list of Insurance-approved conditions.

 Hyperbaric Oxygen Therapy is covered by insurance for specific conditions.
-Bay Area Hyperbarics offers treatment to patients that do not have covered conditions.
+Bay Area Hyperbarics does also offer treatment to patients that do not have covered conditions.
 Give us a call and we can help you determine whether your condition can be paid by insurance.
 If it cannot, we can work out a treatment protocol that can help you feel as good as you did before your condition arose!
 Call us at (408) 356–7438.

 Medicare covers Hyperbaric Oxygen Therapy for approved conditions, and many insurance companies also cover approved conditions.
 If your condition is not approved by your insurance, we can discuss our special rates.
 Give us a call at (408) 356–7438.
 We are happy to discuss your options with you.